 Still Writing – Dani Shapiro

 Dani Shapiro’s Still Writing is in the same vein as Bird by Bird, except it’s different.
 Her style, insight, and advice are different, but it’s wrapped up in the same kind of great writing you’d expect from a talented author.
-Still Writing has some gems and it’s a must-read, in my opinion.
+Still Writing has great advice and Shapiro-esque depth.
+I always enjoy reading her work.

 Writing Down The Bones – Natalie Goldberg

 Natalie Goldberg’s Writing Down The Bones is a classic in the world of writing books.
 It’s the writing life meets the zen life, and I enjoyed it.
-It wasn’t what I was expecting, but that’s the problem with expectations – they f*ck shit up, don’t they.
-I took a lot from this book though, and its made up of self-contained, essay-like chapters, so if you’re not feeling a chapter, you can move on.
+It wasn’t what I was expecting, but that’s the problem with expectations – they can ruin perfectly good experiences.
+I took a lot from this book and I highly recommend it.
+It’s made up of self-contained, essay-like chapters, so if you’re not feeling a chapter, you can move on.

 Eats Shoots And Leaves – Lynne Truss

 Lynne Truss’ Eats Shoots and Leaves is all about punctuation and there’s no way you can get away with not reading this one.
-Truss is funny, and the book is an entertaining read in addition to being hugely informative.
+Truss is funny, and the book is both entertaining and hugely informative.
 This, right here, is an education in a book.

 Wired For Story – Lisa Cron

 Lisa Cron’s Wired For Story is like no other.
 It has taught me so much about storytelling.
-If you write for a human audience, you must read this book.
+If you write for humans, you must read this book.
 End of story.

 The Gifts of Imperfection – Brene Brown